 Dorchester Minerals Operating LP, a Delaware limited partnership owned directly and indirectly by our general partner, holds the working interest properties previously owned by Dorchester Hugoton and a minor portion of mineral interest properties previously owned by Republic and Spinnaker.
-Dorchester Minerals Oklahoma LP, which is owned directly and indirectly by our Partnership, holds a 96.97% net profits overriding royalty interest in these properties.
-We refer to our net profits overriding royalty interest in these properties as the Net Profits Interests (formerly referred to as the Operating ORRIs).
+We refer to Dorchester Minerals Operating LP by the term "operating partnership".
+Our Partnership directly and indirectly holds a 96.97% net profits overriding royalty interest in these properties.
+We refer to our net profits overriding royalty interest in these properties as the Net Profits Interests.
 After the close of each month, we receive a payment equaling 96.97% of the net proceeds actually received during that month from the properties subject to the Net Profits Interests.

-In addition to the Net Profits Interests, we also hold producing and non-producing mineral, royalty, overriding royalty, leasehold and net profits interests which we acquired as part of the combination upon the mergers of Republic and Spinnaker into our Partnership.
+In addition to the Net Profits Interests, we also hold producing and non-producing mineral, royalty, overriding royalty, net profits and leasehold interests, which we acquired as part of the combination upon the mergers of Republic and Spinnaker into our Partnership.
 We refer to these interests as the Royalty Properties.
-The Royalty Properties located in Oklahoma are held by Dorchester Minerals Oklahoma LP.
-The remaining Royalty Properties are held directly by our Partnership.
-We currently own Royalty Properties in 564 counties and parishes in 25 states.
+We currently own Royalty Properties in 563 counties and parishes in 25 states.